Xiangtan: Tourism

-Many people continue to visit Shaoshan, Xiangtan to visit the birthplace of Mao Zedong, the former Chairman of the Communist Party of China and the paramount leader of the People's Republic of China from 1949 to 1976.
+Many people continue to visit Shaoshan, Xiangtan to visit the birthplace of Mao Zedong, the former Chairman of the Chinese Communist Party and the paramount leader of the People's Republic of China from 1949 to 1976.

 Some local people like to visit zhaoshan, a small mountain surrounded by trees in Xiangtan.

 Sports

 Professional tennis player Peng Shuai was born and trained in Xiangtan.
 Xiangtan Stadium was the home to Bayi Football Team of the Chinese Football Association Jia League (now Chinese Super League) from 2002 to 2003.

 Colleges and universities

-This is a list of institutions with full-time bachelor programs in Xiangtan:
+Xiangtan is one of the top 200 cities in the world by scientific research outputs, as tracked by the Nature Index.
+It is home to Xiangtan University, a Double First-Class Construction university, and two provincial key public universities, Hunan Institute of Engineering and Hunan University of Science and Technology.
+Following is a list of institutions with full-time bachelor programs in Xiangtan: